-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Pool's basic financial statements.
-The combining statement of net position and combining statement of revenues, expenses, and changes in net position are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The additional supplementary information, on pages 43 to 45, is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the additional supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
+The combining statement of net position and combining statement of revenues, expenses, and changes in net position (collectively, supplementary information) are presented for purposes of additional analysis and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.